56quarters/staccato/README.md

 ## Install

-For now, the only way to install Staccato is from source, using Cargo:
+Staccato is a Rust project.
+For now, you'll need the Rust toolchain to install it.
+For more information about how to install Rust see https://www.rustup.rs/

+After you have Rust installed, you can build Staccato from source.

 ```
 git clone https://github.com/tshlabs/staccato.git && cd staccato
-cargo install
+cargo install --force
 st --help
 ```